gwu-libraries/hotbot/README.md

 162 client.println("Authorization: ApiKey sensor:");
 ```

-Compile and Upload the sketch to your Arduino
+Compile and Upload the sketch to your Arduino, launch the Arduino IDE Serial Monitor to debug your arduino sketch.
+Check your apache logs to debug any HTTP errors.